 One of the newer urban plazas in Northern Virginia, The Boro Tysons continues to liven up its public spaces.
 A giant, colorful mural is the latest addition, and it backs a pretty picnic area.
 Picnic tables, shaded metal tables, and Adirondack chairs offer a nice place to enjoy your takeout meal.

-Across the street, a stage, open space, and wide colorful steps create a fun event space in Boro Park.
+Across the street, a stage, open space, and wide colorful steps create a fun event space in Boro Park, including free Outdoor Summer Concerts.
 At the top of the steps is a nice area for families to hang out on a summer day.
 The small kid-friendly park features a splashpad surrounded by tables and benches.

 Pick up a meal from one of several restaurants or the Whole Foods Market.
 We're fans of Fish Taco and Flower Power and we look forward to trying others.
 When you need an indoor break, catch a movie at the luxury Icon Theater.